pelssersconsultancy/blog/source/_posts/2016-07-18-Finding-project-in-workspace-with-specific-maven-dependency.md

 ### 2. Generating Maven Tree

-To print the dependency tree of a Maven pom, you can run the following comman:
+To print the dependency tree of a Maven pom, you can run the following command:

 ```
 $ mvn dependency:tree